zerocore-ai/monocore/monofs/README.md

   </p>
 </div>

-**`monofs`** is a powerful, distributed filesystem library designed for AI-driven sandboxed environments.
+**`monofs`** is a powerful, distributed filesystem designed for distributed workloads.
 It provides a simple and intuitive API for managing files and directories in a content-addressed storage system.

+> [!WARNING]
+> This project is in early development and is not yet ready for production use.

+##

 ## Features